 March is National Nutritional Month – we know our bodies function at their best while we’re indulging in healthy foods, but let’s talk about why healthy eating is so important.

 Healthy foods keep acute and critical diseases at bay in addition to remaining a healthy weight for your height.
-Fad diets have quickly replaced tangible nutritional information, the notorious “Food Pyramid” we observed as children has now changed.
+Fad diets have quickly replaced tangible nutritional information, the notorious “Food Pyramid” we observed as children have now changed.
 It’s becoming clear there is a lot of confusion with what foods we should and shouldn’t consume.
 Here we have put together simple tips you can apply to your daily life to ensure you are getting the nourishment you need.

 With 40 different nutrients needed to ensure you’re receiving good health, you need variety.
 Plenty of vitamins, iron, and fibre omega 3 as the list goes on.
 You simply cannot attain all of these nutrients from eating the same foods.